Background pattern

 Children

-Other medications and Esran
+Other medicines and Esran

-Inform your doctor if you are taking:
+Tell your doctor if you are taking:

 • the anticoagulant warfarin,

-• monoamine oxidase inhibitors (MAOIs),
+• monoamine oxidase inhibitor (MAOI) antidepressants,

-See the section “Pregnancy and breastfeeding” for recommendations on contraception.
+See the section “Pregnancy and breast-feeding” for advice on contraception.

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you plan to become pregnant, discuss it with your doctor before stopping your contraceptive method and before becoming pregnant.
+If you are planning to become pregnant, talk to your doctor before stopping your contraceptive and before becoming pregnant.
 Your doctor may decide to change your treatment.

 There is limited data on the use of eslicarbazepine acetate in pregnant women.

-Driving and operating machinery
+Driving and using machines

-3. How to Take Esran
+3. How to take Esran

 Adults

 400 mg once a day for one or two weeks, before increasing to the maintenance dose.
-Your doctor will decide if you should take this dose for one or two weeks.
+Your doctor will decide whether you should be given this dose for one or two weeks.

 Maintenance dose